 Welcome to our dedicated Coronavirus page.

-This is where we will post regular updates and advice on the coronavirus including information on the measures, we are putting in place to protect our customers and colleagues.
+This is where we will post regular updates and advice relating to Coronavirus, including information on the measures we are putting in place to protect our customers and colleagues.

-Please do not be offended if we ask you a few questions before visiting your home and work with us to answer these honestly.
+Please do not be offended if we ask you a few questions before visiting your home to carry out an emergency repair and work with us to answer these honestly.
 This is for everyone’s safety.